1pav/webmgen/README.md

 # README

 This script converts the given input file to webm.
 It's a wrapper around ffmpeg with the purpose of being easier to use when doing simple conversions.
-Files are encoded with VP8/Vorbis.
+Files are encoded with VP8/Vorbis (two-pass).

 ## Features